Hong Kong Library Association: Activities

 Collaborative initiatives form an important part of HKLA's work.
 The association partnered with cultural institutions such as the Goethe-Institut in 2022 to co-host a webinar series exploring digital literacy and intercultural dialogue.
 Additionally, HKLA organizes study tours for members to visit libraries locally and overseas, including a notable trip to Singapore's libraries in 2016 that facilitated knowledge exchange on innovative library services.

-Publications remain central to HKLA's mission to disseminate knowledge.
+HKLA co-signed IFLA's Public Lending Right statement in 2005, reinforcing support for author rights globally.
+More recently, HKLA contributed expert advice during Hong Kong government consultations on copyright law reforms in 2020.

+Publications

 The Hong Kong Library Association Journal, published continuously since 1963, provides scholarly articles, case studies, and professional insights.
 Other key publications include the Directory of Special Libraries in Hong Kong (first published in 1983), which catalogues specialized collections across sectors, and the Guide to Hong Kong Medical Libraries (1996), serving health information professionals.

+Awards

-HKLA also recognizes excellence within its community through awards that support students and practitioners.
+The HKLA recognizes excellence within its community through awards that support students and practitioners.
 The Heleni Linton Bursary offers a HK$5,000 grant to students pursuing library studies, while the H.A.
 Rydings Award honors outstanding graduates in library studies programs.
 Mid-career professionals are eligible for the biennial award of HK$10,000 recognizing significant contributions to the field.

-The association actively advocates on issues impacting libraries.
-It co-signed IFLA's Public Lending Right statement in 2005, reinforcing support for author rights globally.
-More recently, HKLA contributed expert advice during Hong Kong government consultations on copyright law reforms in 2020.